SJWHarwood/SJWHarwood/README.md

 ### Hello there, I'm Simon Harwood.

-Changed from Agriculture into technology.
+Changed from Agriculture into Technology.

 <!--